Quick buyer answer

 How accessories buyers can use the finished SKU catalog

-Crystal accessories buyers can use the bracelet catalog as a verified visual reference even when the final request includes adjacent items, components or material exploration.
+Crystal accessories buyers can use the bracelet catalog as a public visual and SKU reference even when the final request includes adjacent items, components or material exploration.

 A focused first message might include several bracelet SKUs, one or two target material families, the desired accessory direction, quantity range and whether the buyer needs photos, short videos, logo cards or retail packing later in the sourcing process.